calb3ars/tetris-Initechtris/README.md

 The game ends if the pieces stack up and reach the top of the board.

+### Technologies
+Initechtris is built on JavaScript and HTML5 Canvas.
+The game uses requestAnimationFrame as a polyfill to render the game while JavaScript calculates the game updates.
+Initechtris uses jQuery to select and manipulate DOM elements, but other JS libraries were intentionally left out.

 ### Features & Implementation
 ##### Piece movement
 Pieces are created as two-dimensional arrays with 0's or a number based on whether the individual cell area is occupied or not (0 is blank).
 The pieces are all squares to assist with calculations for rotation.